hdshea/Text-Mining-Research/README.md

-# Text-Mining-Research
+# Text Mining Research

-Code examples and expansions from the book:
-[Text Mining with R: A Tidy Approach](https://www.tidytextmining.com) by _Julia Silge_ and _David Robinson_.
+Code examples and expansions from the book:  [Text Mining with R: A Tidy Approach](https://www.tidytextmining.com) by _Julia Silge_ and _David Robinson_.

 Some of the code references the following cited lexicons: